Hiring faster rarely fixes execution problems in scaling startups.

 TL;DR

-It slows because authority and ownership aren’t designed
+It slows because ownership and decision authority aren’t clearly designed.

 Hiring faster without execution clarity increases coordination cost